-As a kingdom man, you have all it takes to obtain each of these crowns.
+As a young kingdom man, you have all it takes to obtain each of these crowns.
 You just need to pursue them the way God has instructed.
 But I have to point out that it won't be easy.
 Unlike compliments in our culture, crowns don't come cheap.
-The Greek word used for crown is stephanos.
-It means "badge of royalty."
 The crowns the Bible describes are different from earthly treasure, which is subject to decay and corruption.

-Read Jesus' words in Matthew 6:19-21.
+Read Jesus's words in Matthew 6:19-21.